 We’ve tested the logistics, food quality and safety – and UHT works best given the scale of the programme.
 UHT (ultra-high temperature) processing means the milk gets heated to a high temperature for an extremely short period, so it can stay high quality for longer.

 Using UHT also gives schools more flexibility when it comes to delivery times and storage.We supply fridges to all schools to chill the milk before handing it out, to ensure it can be enjoyed at its best!

 Fonterra Milk for Schools milk contains the same levels of protein, calcium, phosphorus, potassium and other minerals and fat soluble vitamins as fresh milk.
 Every pack contains at least 1/4 of the daily calcium requirements for children.

-There are currently no facilities in New Zealand that have the ability to recycle this type of packaging, making the facilities in Thailand and Malaysia the closest and most eco-efficient.
-To see how the empty milk packs get recycled and turned into things like roof tiles, books and paper please watch the Tetra Pak Recycling video.
+There are currently no facilities in New Zealand that have the ability to recycle this type of packaging, making the facilities in South East Asia the closest and most eco-efficient.
+The schools and communities also benefit from these recycled products which we think is pretty great.
+To see how the empty milk packs get recycled and turned into things like roof tiles, books and paper please watch the Tetra Pak Recycling watch the Tetra Pak Recycling video.

 You can only attach three files to a contact message.

 Please removed an attachment, or try using a .ZIP file.